Stop AI Creating Sprawling Documentation

 - I create it and I forget about it

-- It says things AI already knows
+- It says things the model already knows

 - It contains metrics that rot the moment I write them down